umdenes100/ENES100ArduinoLibrary/README.md

  * COPPER
  * STEEL

-Once you've finished your mission, you'll need to alert the Vision System that your done.
+Once you've finished your mission, you'll need to alert the Vision System that you're done.
 Use the `endMission()` method to stop the timer on the Vision System.

 ```
 enes.endMission();